Churín, Peru

 • Public transport (round trip from Lima): S/ 50 – 70.

-• Entrance fees to complexes (1 or 2): S/ 10 – 20.
+• Entry to complexes (1 or 2): S/ 10 – 20.

 • Food (lunch + snacks): S/ 15 – 30.

-• Total approximate: S/ 75 – 120.
+• Approximate total: S/ 75 – 120.

-📅 Option 1: Full day
+📅 Option 1: Full day trip

-• 6:00 am: Depart from Lima.
+• 6:00 AM: Departure from Lima.

-• 10:30 am: Arrive in Churín.
-Visit the Mamahuarmi complex (2 h).
+• 10:30 AM: Arrival in Churín.
+Visit to the Mamahuarmi complex (2h).

-• 12:30 pm: Lunch at a local restaurant (fried trout, chupé de zapallo).
+• 12:30 PM: Lunch at a local restaurant (fried trout, chupé de zapallo).

-• 2:00 pm: Visit the Juventud or La Meseta baths (1 h 30).
+• 2:00 PM: Visit to the Juventud Baths or La Meseta (1h30).

-• 4:30 pm: Depart for Lima.
+• 4:30 PM: Departure for Lima.

-• 8:30 pm: Return to Lima.
+• 8:30 PM: Return to Lima.

 📅 Option 2: Weekend (2 days)

-📌 Recommendation: If you have more time, combine Churín with a visit to Huancahuasi lagoon or Picoy thermal baths, two hours away, for a more complete thermal experience.
+📌 Recommendation: If you have more time, combine Churín with a visit to Huancahuasi Lagoon or Picoy thermal baths, two hours away, for a more complete thermal experience.

-How much do the thermal baths cost?
+How much does entry to the thermal baths cost?

-Are there ATMs?
+Are there ATMs in Churín?

 Is it safe to drive to Churín?